burundu4ok2000/zero-to-dev/10_Courses/CS50x Harvard/Lecture 7 - SQL/Flat-file Database.md

 - One file, usually text-based (**.csv**, **.tsv**).
 - No built-in types, unique keys, or foreign keys — you must self-discipline.
 - Great for tiny datasets, data exchange, and quick hacks.
-- Painful for search, updates, avoiding duplicates, and doing JOIN-like work.
+- =Painful for search, updates, avoiding duplicates, and doing JOIN-like work. =
 - RDBMS (e.g., SQLite, PostgreSQL) fix this with schemas, indexes, and constraints.

 ## Details